Best Camping Pillows of 2025

 We find that this pillow is best used in warmer hiking months.
 Since you need something to stuff inside to give it loft, it’s better in temperatures where you won’t need to sleep in all of your clothes.
 A down jacket is an excellent way to fill out the pillow, and then you can add other things – like extra socks or base layers – to dial in the firmness.

-Of course, you may run into the unexpected chilly night when you do end up wearing all your extra clothes for sleeping, in which case your pillow won’t be very plush.
+Of course, you may run into an unexpected chilly night when you do end up wearing all your extra clothes for sleeping, in which case your pillow won’t be very plush.
 But we’ve found that we usually have a few small things to stuff inside when this happens (like other stuff sacks, a pack towel, or toilet paper roll) to make a passable pillow for the night.

 The HMG Stuff Sack Pillow is very similar to the Zpacks Medium-Plus Dry Bag Pillow.
 Both cost the same, weigh the same, and are great choices, but there are a couple of key differences.
 The Zpacks pillow is a little longer and made with slightly thicker Dyneema fabric.
 However, the HMG pillow wins the spot on this list over the Zpacks stuff pillow because the zipper placement is more convenient.
 The Zpacks zipper is at the very top, so you would need to pull things out to access clothes that are lower down.
 The HMG zipper splits the pillow about a quarter of the way down, making it more convenient to put small things up top and larger things in the bottom part with quick, easy access to both.